Virgin Islands patch reefs: Distribution

 Patch reefs are miniature reefs, they are usually isolated and grow around the base of an island or along a continental shelf.
 Their size varies and it is rare for them to reach the water surface.
 Patch reefs are separated from other reefs by sand, seagrass, and habitats without structure.
-This habitat is recognizable by the halo of sand if it is next to submerged vegetation.
+This habitat is recognisable by the halo of sand if it is next to submerged vegetation.
 Many are found far from the shore but some can still be accessed by snorkelers.
 They are located around St. Thomas, St. Croix, and St. John as well as several smaller islands located near the main three.
 St. Thomas and St. John coral reefs are found patchily around them.
 They are considered fringing and patch developments.
 On St. Croix there is a barrier reef surrounding its eastern and southern shore which hosts its patch reefs, other patch reefs are located offshore at substantial depths.